 If you are in the market or going to be in the market to buy a house, would you try to buy a house that is up for auction?
 It would be a way to get an otherwise out of your price range house is what I am thinking.

-This is a house for sale by auction with a starting bid of $89,000.
+This online auction house for sale has a starting bid of $89,000.
 That’s a slap-happy price for this home that is in a nice western suburb of Chicago.
 It is a 4 bedroom, 3 bathroom, 2,748 square foot Colonial.
 The auction site Auction.com where it’s listed has financing available links, house details, open house days, etc. It shows the house available for bid for four days as of the date of writing this post.
 Source for above house: Auction.com

 Houses Up For Auction Now: